Belgium flag Belgium Beach Holidays

 What British travellers need to know

-You can travel to Belgium without a visa for up to 90 days in any 180-day period for tourism or visiting friends and family.
+You do not need a visa for tourist stays of up to 90 days in any 180-day period in Belgium.

-Be prepared for border guards to possibly ask you to show a return or onward ticket and proof you have enough money for your stay.
+Be prepared to show a return or onward ticket and proof of sufficient funds for your stay at border control.

 Good to know:

-Adults travelling with children aged 17 or under to Belgium may need to carry a birth certificate or court order to prove their relationship, especially if they have a different surname.
+When travelling with children aged 17 or under, carry a birth certificate or court order to prove your relationship, especially if you have a different surname.

 Safety in Belgium